rakanWen/rakanwen.github.io/_pages/about.md

 ======
 My research interest lies in Natural Language Processing (NLP) and interactive dialogue systems.
 I am driven by the aspiration to develop intelligent systems capable of seamless conversations with humans.

-Currently I am working on logical inconsistencies and hallucination problems (faithfulness and factualness) that arise in the interaction of large language models with humans.
+Currently I am working on logical inconsistencies and hallucination problems (faithfulness and factualness) that arise in the Human-LLM interaction.

 What's News
 ======